Status

 N14 south of Manorcunningham to Letterkenny was

-upgraded to a dual-carriageway before 2000 (in
+upgraded to a dual-carriageway on 15 June 1990

-the 1990s?) making it the first modern
+(at a cost of IR£10.5m) making it the first

-dual-carriageway in Donegal.
-It is an at-grade
+modern dual-carriageway in Donegal.
+It is an

-dual-carriageway with T-junctions and central
+at-grade dual-carriageway with T-junctions and

-reservation crossing points.
+central reservation crossing points.

 This scheme would see this section of road